Your AI agent just closed a sale. Your customer won. Your company won.

 The Math

 We're not talking rounding errors.
-Here's what's actually happening:
+Here's what is actually happening:

-But here's the catch: only 11% of that revenue gets attributed to any marketing channel or campaign.
+But here's the catch: much of that revenue does not get attributed to any marketing channel or campaign.
 It just shows up in the bank account as "other."

-For a mid-market SaaS company, that's $5.5M annually that disappeared into the void.
+For a mid-market SaaS company, that means meaningful revenue can disappear into the void.
 You can't defend the spend.
 Can't replicate the success.
 Can't forecast next quarter.

 What Breaks When You're Blind